wdi-red-coral/week_08-day_02-react-components-events/README.md

 -  Add a theme key to the state that will make the class be applied or not applied based on if it is true or false
 -  Add a button that will change the state of the theme

+### Delete All Memes

+- Add deleteMemes function to App that makes memes state an empty array
+- Add a button with click even to deleteMemes
+- If there are no memes, show a message "There are no memes"

 ### Delete Meme

 -  Add deleteMeme function to App that removes meme by ID